Ronald & Carrie Ludwig Duke in Silicon Valley Program

 Program Alert

-Learn How to Launch & Sustain a New Venture
+Learn to Launch & Sustain a New Venture

-Apply NowDuke University’s Innovation and Entrepreneurship Center and Global Education Office for Undergraduates (GEO), offer a four-week, one-course program in northern California’s Silicon Valley.
-Situating students in the nation’s hub for innovative enterprise, the program is designed to give them an intensive course experience in the creation of a new venture, both commercial and social.
+Apply NowDuke's Innovation & Entrepreneurship and Duke's Global Education Office for Undergraduates (GEO) offer a four-week, one-credit program hosted in northern California’s Silicon Valley.
+You'll get an intensive course experience in the creation of new ventures, both commercial and social.
+This exploratory program is open to students of all majors.

 PROGRAM FAST FACTS